mozilla/testpilot/docs/development/testing.md

 ## Integration tests

 The tests expect the WebExtension to be built.
-If not you will receive an error stating that the addon or webextension is not found.
+If not you will receive an error stating that the add-on or WebExtension is not found.

 Please follow the instructions [here](./quickstart.md).